 There is nothing more fun for a kid, and I say kid liberally as some of us adults are still kids at heart as well, than to go and climb the Maitland sand dune on a Sunday morning.
-Even better, take an old boogie board or carton box along and go and slide down the dune.
+Even better, take an old boogie board or carton box along and go and slide down the … Continue reading Fun on the Maitland dune

-One of the things I missed most under lock down is going for a walk, and with that I don’t mean taking the dogs for a walk around the block.
-With restrictions lifting a bit and being allowed to go for a hike again, I’m keen to get into one of the nature reserves around PE and to hit a trail.
-What I miss most though is a long walk on the beach, sand between my toes, the sun on my face and the wind in my hair… or rather what’s left of it.
+Maitland Beach stretching off toward Blue Horizon Bay One of the things I missed most under lock down is going for a walk, and with that I don't mean taking the dogs for a walk around the block.
+With restrictions lifting a bit and being allowed to go for a hike again, I'm keen to … Continue reading My name is Firefly and I like long walks on the beach

 There is a fun little Afrikaans rhyme that starts with "Oupa en Ouma sit op die stoep..."
 (Grandpa and Grandma sit on the porch) and it was this rhyme that popped into my mind on Sunday when I saw this elderly couple sitting on the rocks at the beach.